TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 Lenovo Web sites may contain links to other Web sites.
 Lenovo is not responsible for the privacy practices or the content of those other Web sites.

+ **Back to top** Frames

+Some of our pages utilize framing techniques to serve content to from our partners while preserving the look and feel of our site.
+Please be aware that you are providing your personal information to these third parties and not to www.lenovo.com.

  **Back to top** Notification of Changes

-This privacy statement was last updated on April 30, 2005.
+This privacy statement was last updated on January 2, 2014.
 A notice will be posted on our Web site home page for 30 days whenever this privacy statement is changed in a material way.

  **Back to top** Privacy Questions and Access